BuddyForms/BuddyForms-Ultimate-Member/readme.txt

 1. **Create and Edit Posts from the Ultimate Member Profile**

 == Changelog ==

+= 1.0.3.1 =
+Fixed an issue with the dependencies management.
+If pro was activated it still ask for the free.
+Fixed now with a new default in the core to chaeck if the pro is active.

 = 1.0.3 =
 Add dependencies management with tgm